 Green Bell Pepper and Onion: I prefer using green bell peppers in this recipe since the sauce is already sweet and green bell peppers are not but you can use any color bell pepper you prefer.
 This recipe uses sweet yellow onion but white onion works too.

 Tapioca Flour: OPTIONAL: if you want to to thicken the sauce at the end even more you can either simmer for longer or you can use a tapioca flour slurry.
-You can substitute with a cornstarch of flour slurry.
+You can substitute with cornstarch or flour slurry.

 Topping Ideas: I like adding pickles for some crunch.
 You could also sprinkle some shredded cheese on top and broil for some awesome leveled up ground chicken sloppy joes.